mawrkus/js-unit-testing-guide/README.md

 ### ✨ Cover the general case and the edge cases

+Having edge cases covered will:

+- clarify what the code does in a wide range of situations,
+- capture regressions early when the code is refactored,
-Because "strange behaviour" usually happens at the edges...
-And also because tests can be the live documentation of the code.
-Having edge cases covered will help the future reader fully understand what the code does:
+- help the future reader fully understand what the code fully does, as tests can be the live documentation of the code.

 **:(**